luizfdias/waes-assignment/README.md

 ## Future improvements (NICE TO HAVE)

-- The analyze of the diff could be asynchronous so the post request would not get stuck in case of the file is too big.
+- The analysis of the diff could be asynchronous so the post request would not get stuck in case of the file is too big.

 ## Built With
 API: